 Predictable Movements

-Others on the road should know which direction you are headed in.
-You should use hand signals to indicate your turns or whenever you decide to stop.
-Refrain from making abrupt maneuvers unless completely necessary.
+Other road users need to know which direction you are headed.
+Use hand signals to indicate turns or when you plan to stop.
+Avoid making abrupt maneuvers unless absolutely necessary.

-You should ride in a straight line and try to remain at least one meter away from the curb.
-Also, there’s no shame in stopping by the side of your lane to let a larger vehicle pass you by.
+Ride in a straight line and try to stay at least one meter away from the curb.
+There is no shame in pulling to the side of your lane to let a larger vehicle pass safely.

 Adhere to Traffic Laws

-This is a given, but you would be surprised to learn how many cyclists aren’t aware of the traffic laws they should follow.
-You must obey the traffic signals, lane markings, obstacles, and more as a cyclist.
-Try and remain in the designated cycle lane unless you can’t do so.
+This should go without saying, but you would be surprised how many cyclists are unaware of the traffic laws that apply to them.
+As a cyclist, you must obey traffic signals, lane markings, and posted obstacles.
+Stay in the designated bike lane whenever possible.

 Stay Alert